 How megatrends drive innovation

 Summary - In every era, there are megatrends that fundamentally change the way something in the world works.
-A company looking to innovate needs to understand the megatrends of today’s world, so it can get a jump start on what’s coming in five or 10 years.
+Here are the 7 that are relevant today.

 Earlier this year, after I took on the role of Chief Innovation Officer, I wrote about how important it is for companies to build an internal culture of innovation.